 Snæfellsjökull was the first national park in Iceland and is home to its namesake glacier, Snæfellsjökull glacier.
 This 700,000-year-old stratovolcano is covered with an ice cap and can sometimes be seen from Reykjavik’s Faxa Bay.
 The extinct volcano is probably best known as the subterranean entry point for the explorers in Jules Verne’s 1864 classic, Journey to the Center of the Earth.

 The park was created as a way to protect, preserve, and showcase the island’s diverse indigenous animal life and plant life.
 Our flora and fauna are fragile, and we take pride in taking care of them.

 One popular question from visitors is are national parks in Iceland free?
 While it may seem too good to be true, the answer is yes!
 Anyone can come to explore our parks for absolutely free.
 What you may have to pay for is parking on site or food, but the actual entrance to the park is free of charge.
 There are no Iceland national park fees.

 When you come to Iceland, be sure to pack not only your swimsuit and warm clothes but also your hiking boots!
-There so much to see and do that it’s hard to know where to start.
+There is so much to see and do, so make sure to rent a car at Keflavik Airport as soon as you arrive in Iceland.
 Hopefully, this list of Iceland’s national parks will provide a helpful starting point for your journey.
 Whether you decide to visit one or all of the parks we’ve outlined here, you’ll enjoy your time outdoors.

 Come here to escape, breathe in the fresh air, sip water straight from the glacier, or scuba dive between tectonic plates.
 It’s all possible with Iceland’s national parks, it’s just up to you which one you choose.
 Have an amazing time and we hope you enjoy our parks as much as we do.